 |Absorber brand||Factory insulation voltage test|

-To keep your absorber insulation healthy for longest, adhere to following guidelines:
+To keep your absorber insulation healthy for the longest, adhere to the following guidelines:

 - Don’t overheat the coils